-Mark your calendar for the 2017 Graduation Ceremony and get ready to head to Scranton, PA to celebrate our High School, Career School, and College Graduates!
+Mark your calendar for the 2018 Commencement Ceremony and get ready to head to Wilkes-Barre, PA to celebrate our High School, Career School, and College Graduates!

-Over 48,000 students graduated from Penn Foster in 2016, and have taken their first steps towards new careers, advancing in their current career field, pursuing postsecondary education, or mastering skills and hobbies.
-Based on recent survey data, 94% of Penn Foster graduates were satisfied with their program, 86% felt very or well-prepared for their job, and 92% would recommend their program to a friend.¹ Though each of our graduates has a unique story to tell, we’re proud to say they’ve all taken the next step towards achieving their dreams.
+32,000 students graduated from Penn Foster in 2017, and have taken their first steps towards new careers, advancing in their current career field, pursuing postsecondary education, or mastering skills and hobbies.
+Based on survey data, 94% of Penn Foster graduates were satisfied with their program, 86% felt very or well-prepared for their job, and 92% would recommend their program to a friend.¹ Though each of our graduates has a unique story to tell, we’re proud to say they’ve all taken the next step towards achieving their dreams.

 Contact the Penn Foster Events Team at [email protected]